makeshift3ds/webpack-starter-app/README.md

-### Starter Webpack Application
+### Starter Webpack 3 Application
-Testing out the features of Webpack 3 by building a starter application.
-Might turn it into a blog or something.
+Small barebones Webpack 3 application using Sass and Babel.

 ### Usage
 `npm run dev` - do a dev build